History of rugby league: Birth of the World Cup

-1980s and early 1990s

 In 1980 the first State of Origin match was played in Australia.
 This pitted teams representative of Queensland and New South Wales against each other.
 Although matches between the two had taken place for many years, the origin concept (borrowed from Australian rules football) meant that for the first time players were selected based on where they first played the game, rather than where they were currently playing.
 This had an immediate effect, evening up the competition, which had come to be dominated by New South Wales because of the financial strength of the Sydney clubs, and rousing greater pride in spectators as their players were considered more truly representative of their respective states.
 State of Origin matches are now some of the biggest and most keenly fought contests in Australian sport.

 The 1980s also saw attempts to improve rugby league's popularity outside its traditional geographical boundaries.
 In Great Britain a new team from London (Fulham) was admitted to the professional ranks.
 In Australia, the first sides from outside the Sydney metropolitan area entered the top-flight competition in.
 In 1982 the Illawarra Steelers (based in Wollongong) and the Canberra Raiders (based in the national capital, Canberra) entered the competition.
 As a result of a lucrative illegal betting market having developed since the Second World War, FootyTAB was founded in 1983 to develop legal betting on rugby league, and was a resounding success.

 In 1981 the 'Sin Bin' rule was introduced in rugby league in Australia.
 Newtown hooker Barry Jensen became the first player sent there.